W-Kuah/bike-sim/README.md

    ```bash
    bash run.sh input-tests/example3.txt
    ```
-Alternatively, you may add your own file to the input-tests.
+Alternatively, you may add your file to the input-tests.
    ```bash
    bash run.sh input-tests/your-file.txt
    ```